Receiving Your Vending Machine Step 1:

 Warning: The false leg helps prevent the vending machine from tipping forward when the vending door is open and one or more bottle trays are extended.
 Failure to install the false leg on vendors with bottle trays may result in serious injury.

-Receiving Your Vending Machine AMS SPEAKER: Once your vendor reaches its destination, the shipping boards can be removed.
+AMS SPEAKER: Once you have received your vending machine, the shipping boards can be removed.
 Split the shipping boards with a crowbar or wedge at either end.
 If necessary, lift the vendor to remove the broken boards using properly rated equipment.
 Do not tilt the vendor and do not attempt to lift the vendor with a two wheel truck.
 For safe operation, the vendor must be level.
 On the bottom of the vendor are four threaded leveling legs located at the corners of the cabinet and a fifth support screw is located under the door.
 With the door closed and locked, check the four main legs and adjust any leg that is not contacting the floor.
 A level may be placed on top of the cabinet.

 AMS SPEAKER: Adjust the support screw after the machine is leveled until the door does not hit the roller.
 Place the vendor within five feet of the designated power outlet.
 The power outlet should be accessible when the vendor is in position and the ventilation opening in the back of the vendor must be clear of obstructions.
 For refrigerated models, allow at least four inches between the wall and the back of the vendor for air circulation.
 The following is for all indoor vendors only.
 A one quarter inch nut driver is needed.
 The power cord kit will be located in the coin box or coin box area.
 The kit includes the power cord, power cord cover, wire tie which is already attached to the cover, and six screws.